emmajanedrews/base-template/_posts/2017-05-17-what-are-the-various-roles-of-a-real-estate-agent.md

 ---
 layout: post
-title: 3 Different Types of Real Estate Agents
+title: What Are the Various Roles of a Real Estate Agent?
 tags:
   - Real Estate
 excerpt: What is the difference between listing agents and buyer’s agents?
 Should you consider a dual agency?
 I’ll answer these questions today.